 It’s not easy being married to a writer.

 There are so many things you need to put up with.
-We don’t like to admit it but us writers can be hard work, here are some useful tips on how to survive living with a writer:
+We don’t like to admit it but us writers can be hard work, here are some useful tips on how to survive being married to a writer:

 1. Accept the fact that you will spend a lot of your marriage talking about people, events and locations that don’t actually exist.